Document

 We provide the document reference for CRUD operations:

-• create or override (upsert) the document - setDoc(ref, data)
+• create the document, or override an existing one (upsert) - setDoc(ref, data)

 • read the document - getDoc(ref)